How To Maximize The New Amex Shipping, Wireless And Streaming Credits

 American Express also announced increased values on existing credits with the Business Platinum Card.
 Here are the details:

-- Dell Credits – $100 in additional credits from May 1 through June 30, 2020 and $100 in additional statement credits between July 1 and December 31, 2020.
-This is in addition to the existing $100 in the first and second halves of the year, so up to $400 total.
+- Dell Credits – $100 in additional statement credits between July 1 and December 31, 2020.
+This is in addition to the existing $100 in the first and second halves of the year and the $100 extra in the first half of 2020, so up to $400 total.

 - Wireless Credits – $20 per month credit, May to December 2020